Guidance

 Contents

-- Changes to the Guidance for Licensing Authorities
+- Legislative changes and Changes to the Guidance to Licensing Authorities (GLA) - 1 April 2021

 - Part 1: General guidance on the role and responsibilities of licensing authorities in gambling regulation